gitlabhq/gitlabhq/doc/pages/administration.md

 ## The GitLab Pages daemon

-Starting from GitLab EE 8.5, Pages make use of a separate tool ([gitlab-pages]), a simple HTTP server written in Go that can listen on an external IP address and provide support for custom domains and custom certificates.
+Starting from GitLab EE 8.5, GitLab Pages make use of the [GitLab Pages daemon], a simple HTTP server written in Go that can listen on an external IP address and provide support for custom domains and custom certificates.
 The GitLab Pages Daemon supports dynamic certificates through SNI and exposes pages using